Peru: The Amazon & Culture of Lake Titicaca12 days / Eco Tours, Community & Conservation Tours

 In order to enter Peru, U.S. and Canadian citizens need a valid passport.
 The expiration date must extend at least six months beyond the date of your return home.
 No visa is required for U.S. or Canadian citizens.
 If you’re not a U.S. or Canadian citizen, you must contact the Peruvian consulate for your specific entry requirements.
 Upon arrival in Peru, you’ll be given an Andean immigration card.
 Please keep this with you.
 You’ll need it for the optional excursion to Machu Picchu.

 To ensure you’re comfortable while out exploring, we recommend packing lightweight, loose-fitting clothing that can be easily layered.
-For sightseeing, we suggest bringing a sturdy pair of walking shoes or sneakers, as well as a lightweight sports jacket or rainwear.
+For sightseeing, we suggest bringing a sturdy pair of walking shoes or sneakers, sunscreen, a flashlight and a lightweight sports jacket or rainwear.
 You may also want binoculars for observing wildlife in the Amazon jungle and Peruvian highlands, as well as insect repellent and longer clothing for the jungle and visits to the local communities and the Sacred Valley of the Incas.
 Please remember that it’s preferable to avoid showing bare legs or shoulders during visits to small villages and churches or other religious sites (entrance may be denied on this basis).
 Those seeking to swim in the cold waters of Lake Titicaca or in the hotel pools should also bring a bathing suit.
+We recommend that you bring a second, smaller bag for your two nights in Puerto Maldonado.

 Travelers should be aware of high-altitude conditions in Peru.
 The altitude of Cuzco is 11,000 feet, and Isla Suasi and Lake Titicaca are at 12,500 feet.
 Travelers (especially those with heart or lung conditions) are encouraged to take precautions and consult with their personal healthcare providers before undertaking high-altitude travel.
 The best way to prevent “altitude sickness,” which sometimes results in headaches and nausea, is to make sure that you are well-hydrated throughout your stay.
 Additionally, there is risk of contracting malaria in Puerto Maldonado, so be sure to check with your doctor at least eight weeks prior to departure about possible preventive measures.
 Your healthcare provider can also advise you about high-altitude medications and other health requirements.